 Now we're learning the full strokes; Front crawl, Back stroke, Breast stroke and Dolphin kick ready for butterfly when we reach the higher levels.
 Teachers are still in the water at Level 3, but swimming is becoming much more independent.
 The water is deep and we are working towards swimming across the pool and back in one go, initially using floats to help us.
 Stroke technique is coming now, breathing to the side on our front crawl, correct pull on our back stroke and getting those feet turned out on the breast stroke.

 It's still early days, but by now we can happily jump in and tread water, swim front crawl with our arms recovering over the water and swim a recognisable breast stroke type kick and pull.
 Children will stay in this class untill they have completed Stanley 7 or can competently swim 10 metres of back stroke and a recognisable front crawl.

 All lessons are pre-planned to fit in with the STA's progressive badge scheme.
 All the teachers follow the same lesson plans for each level which the teachers have put together as a team, so if your child's teacher is unwell one week, you can be assured that the planned lesson will still go ahead and your child will cover the full curriculum their next award requires.

-Our swimming levels are set by our own swim school and go up to levels 7 and 8 being our advanced 40 minute classes.
+Our swimming levels are set by our own swim school and go up to level 7 which progresses to our advanced 40 minute classes.
 At level 5 children are swimming down the 18 metre length of the pool still learning the finer points of the strokes.
-At level 6 they have moved on to circuits and starting to build stamina with correct stroke starts and turns.
+At level 6 they have moved onto circuits and starting to build stamina with correct stroke starts and turns.